Mongol invasion of the Khwarazmian Empire: Gurganj

 Such tensions were present as Jochi engaged in negotiations with the defenders, trying to get them to surrender so that as much of the city as possible was undamaged.
-This angered Chaghatai, and Genghis headed off this fight between siblings by appointing Ögedei the commander of the besieging forces as Gurganj fell.
+This angered Chagatai, and Genghis headed off this fight between siblings by appointing Ögedei the commander of the besieging forces as Gurganj fell.
 But the removal of Jochi from command, and the sack of a city he considered promised to him, enraged him and estranged him from his father and brothers, and is credited with being a decisive impetus for the later actions of a man who saw his younger brothers promoted over him, despite his own considerable military skills.

 As usual, the artisans were sent back to Mongolia, young women and children were given to the Mongol soldiers as slaves, and the rest of the population was massacred.
 The Persian scholar Juvayni states that 50,000 Mongol soldiers were given the task of executing twenty-four Gurganj citizens each, which would mean that 1.2 million people were killed.
 While this is almost certainly an exaggeration, the sacking of Gurganj is considered one of the bloodiest massacres in human history.

 Then came the complete destruction of the city of Gurganj, south of the Aral Sea.
 Upon its surrender the Mongols broke the dams and flooded the city, then proceeded to execute the survivors.